magicalbrad/thundertixGA4/index.md

 Here's my approach.
 I am considering the show name to be the item name, and the ticket type to be the item variant.
 I am ignoring the date.

 I am triggerring a view_item event with a minimal ecommerce object with an item array containing just the show name displayed on that page.
-As I am using the "list of performances" embed, I am considering the next page, where the tickets are selected, to be the item page.
-If you are usng the normal event embed, the same approach should work for the event page.
+I am considering the page where ticket quantities are selected, "/orders/new?performance_id=XXXXXXXX," to be the "item page."
+This page has the ticket price which is required for the view_item event.
+If there are multiple ticket types, the price of the first ticket displayed on the page is used for the event value.

-The view_cart event is triggerred on the page where the payemt info is entered.
+The begin_checkout event is triggerred on the page where the payment info is entered.
 (For some reason, there are two URLs for this page, /orders and /cart.)
 This creates a full ecommerce object.

-(The view_cart event doesn't seem to provide much useful data in GA4, so you could skip setting it up.)
+The add_payment_info event is triggerred on this same page when it is submitted.
+This also creates a full ecommerce object.
+I actually don't bother tracking this event, as I'm only triggering to get an updated ecommerce object just in case the user deleted any tickets before submitting.

 The custom "ticket_purchase" event is used to trigger the ecommerce purchase.
 Thundertix does not supply enough information to create the required ecommerce object, but the ecommerce object from the add_payment_info event still exists and can be used instead.
 I do use the Thundertix provided value passed from the custom event, as I expect that to be more reliable than my scraped value from the cart page.